Parent Volunteers are Essential

 Timer – Times all of our team’s swimmers at dual meets.
 Writes down or provides a recorder for your lane swimmer’s time.

-Runner – Takes event sheets from the recorder and disqualification sheets from stroke and turn judges and carries them to the scorer’s table.
+Runner – Takes disqualification sheets from stroke and turn judges and carries them to the scorer’s table.
+The position may also obtain order of place information from the place judge if/when there is a timer issue.
 The runner must deliver the sheets directly to the scorer’s table and does not allow coaches or other interested parties to see them in transit.
-This position requires quite a bit of walking.

-Breakdown/Meet Cleanup – With the volunteer lead, sets the facility back in order, collects trash, puts away lane ropes, starting blocks, backstroke flags, 6-under finish rope, lights, and PA system.
+Breakdown/Meet Cleanup – Sets the facility back in order, collects trash, puts away lane ropes, starting blocks, backstroke flags, 6-under finish rope, lights, and PA system.

 Lead Volunteer Roles